 The operating surplus ratio is a measure of how recurrent revenues cover recurrent expenditure (including interest expense and depreciation).
-The following graph outlines the forecast operating surplus ratio over the ten years in the financial forecast:
+The following graph outlines the forecast operating surplus ratio over life of the financial forecast:

 Council's operating performance can also be measured on a cash basis (as opposed to the accrual basis above).
 Cash from operations comprises: